shotgun-warehouse/react-native-bridgefy-sdk/README.md

 # React Native interface for Bridgefy

-This repository contains a module for [React Native](https://facebook.github.io/react-native/) that is an interface to use [Bridgefy SDK](https://www.bridgefy.me/), this interface can be used for Android and iOS projects.
-If you want to know how to use the framework natively in android, you can find it [here](https://github.com/bridgefy/bridgefy-android-samples/blob/master/README.md), in the other hand the official iOS repository is [here](https://bitbucket.org/bridgefy/bridgefy-ios-dist).
+This repository contains a module for [React Native](https://facebook.github.io/react-native/) that is an interface to use [Bridgefy SDK](https://bridgefy.me/sdk/).
+This interface can be used for Android and iOS projects.

+If you want to know how to use the framework natively in Android, you can find it [here](https://github.com/bridgefy/bridgefy-android-samples/blob/master/README.md)
+In the other hand the official iOS repository is [here](https://bitbucket.org/bridgefy/bridgefy-ios-dist).

 ## Install on existing project